apache/cordova-docs/docs/en/edge/guide/getting-started/blackberry/index.md

 - `blackberry.sim.bin`
 - Note: On windows file separator '\' must be escaped when specifying directories.
 For example `C:\\Program Files\\BlackBerry\\Simulator`.

-While in your project directory, in command prompt/terminal type `ant target load-simulator`.
-Replace `target` with either `qnx`, `playbook`, or `blackberry`.
+While in your project directory, in command prompt/terminal type `./cordova/run <target>`.
+Replace `<target>` with either `qnx`, `playbook`, or `blackberry`.
 Note, for BlackBerry 10 and PlayBook, the simulator virtual image must already be started.
 For example...

 BlackBerry 10 (QNX)
-- `ant qnx load-simulator`
+- `./cordova/run qnx`

 BlackBerry PlayBook
-- `ant playbook load-simulator`
+- `./cordova/run playbook`

 BlackBerry Smartphone (OS5-7)
-- `ant blackberry load-simulator`
+- `./cordova/run blackberry`

+Answer 'n' when prompted "Do you have a BlackBerry device connected to your computer? (y/n)"

 The application will be installed to the home screen of the simulator.
 Note, on BlackBerry OS 5 the application is installed in the Downloads folder.